cdjq/DFRobot_LIS2DW12/python/raspberrypi/README.md

 accelerations with output data rates from 1.6 Hz to 1600 Hz.<br>

-The LIS2HH12 is an ultra-low-power high performance three-axis linear accelerometer belonging to the “pico” family.<br>
+The LIS2DW12 is an ultra-low-power high-performance three-axis linear accelerometer belonging to the “femto” family which leverages on the robust and mature manufacturing processes already used for the production of micromachined accelerometers.
-The LIS2HH12 has full scales of 2g/4g/8g and is capable of measuring accelerations with output data rates from 10 Hz to 800 Hz.<br>
+The LIS2DW12 has user-selectable full scales of ±2g/±4g/±8g/±16g and is capable of measuring accelerations with output data rates from 1.6 Hz to 1600 Hz.

 ## DFRobot_LIS2DW12 Library for RaspberryPi
 ---------------------------------------------------------